 Deworming is the first step to take as soon as you notice symptoms of intestinal worms in your kid.
 There are various ways to deworm your kid.
-However, the treatment differs depending on the types of infestation your kid is suffering from.
-You may get rid of the intestinal worm through prescribed medicine for older kids or make use of syrup in case of toddlers as recommended by your doctor.
+However, the treatment differs, depending on the type of infestation your kid is suffering from.
+You may get rid of the intestinal worm through prescribed medicine for older kids or make use of syrup, in case of toddlers, as recommended by your doctor.

 What Are Intestinal Worms?